|

 Being ready for the unexpected, and having

-everything with you that you need, will decrease
+everything with you that you might need, will

 Have More?